fieldtrip/website/tutorial/scripting.md

 ## Background

 The analysis of an experiment typically involves a lot of repetition as similar analysis steps are taken for every condition and for every subject.
-Also, the same steps are often repeated with only slightly different settings (e.g. filters, timings).
+Also, the same steps are often repeated with only slightly different settings (e.g., filters, timings).
 Because of this we should program our own functions around the FieldTrip functions.
 FieldTrip functions are **not** intended to be just typed into MATLAB's command window.
 If you do, you are guaranteed to lose record of preceding steps, repeat yourself unnecessarily, or unknowingly change settings between subjects or conditions.
 Another '**no-no**' is the practice of collecting all your steps in one large m-file and copy-pasting parts in the command window.
 Besides becoming easily cluttered with previous tries, different filter settings, etc., it does not create a clear continuity between steps, and most importantly, does not permit batching.
 Batching is the ultimate aim of any analysis pipeline.
 It means that in the end most of your analysis steps can be repeated over all subjects and/or conditions with a single command.

 ## Subject m-files

-As stated before, by making our own function around FieldTrip functions we can in a later stage easily repeat them, e.g. over multiple subjects.
+As stated before, by making our own function around FieldTrip functions we can in a later stage easily repeat them, e.g., over multiple subjects.
 However, every subject or condition will commonly have different filenames, different variables, different filter-settings, different trials that have to be rejected, etc. A good idea, therefore, is to first **write all your subject-specific details in a separate m-file**.
 You can choose to have one m-file per subject, or one in which you combine all subjects.
 In the current example we will use the first option:

     % Subject01.m